PMI Impact Malaria

 PMI Impact Malaria (IM) is the flagship global service delivery project of the U.S. President’s Malaria Initiative (PMI).
-To advance PMI’s goal of fighting malaria and saving lives, IM is supporting Ghana’s national malaria control program (NMCP) in its efforts to strengthen malaria service delivery.
+To fight malaria and save lives, IM is supporting Ghana’s national malaria control program (NMCP) in its efforts to strengthen malaria service delivery.

 IM began working with Ghana’s NMCP in 2018 to improve malaria case management at the community and public facility levels, with an emphasis on protecting those who are most at risk—particularly young children and pregnant women.

-To advance malaria service delivery in Ghana, IM is mainly focused on strengthening health provider competence, bolstering national diagnostic capacity, and enhancing the country’s ability to collect and use data for decision-making.
+To advance malaria service delivery in Ghana, IM focuses mainly on strengthening health provider competence, bolstering national diagnostic capacity, and enhancing the country’s ability to collect and use data for decision-making.

 Malaria Country Context